 And so what of the Royal Family and the Poor correlation with Scott Stapleton?
 I can’t point to a single proper correlation, but listen to the band’s first album fronted by Mike Keane and see what you think.
 (From my notes: “I Love You,” “Radio Egypt,” “Discipline,” and “The Dawn Song.”)

-- The EP was led by “South Beach,” and was recorded by Houck, presumably at his New York studio.
+- The EP is led by “South Beach,” and was recorded by Houck in his Brooklyn Navy Yard studio.

 - The Mumps had an association with New York but that 1978 single (I got the second pressing) has L.A. written all over it.
 Years later my musical partner Rob Berg and I would work with Mumps’ lead singer Lance Loud in a Halloween small stage production coordinated by John Fleck.